 1. Use professional CRM reporting tools

-A dynamic CRM KPI dashboard or CRM report template will form the very foundations of your reporting and analytics initiatives.
-When you’re looking at how to make a CRM report, it’s vital that you understand the importance of using a robust CRM reporting dashboard.
+A dynamic KPI dashboard will form the very foundations of your reporting and analytics initiatives.
+When you’re looking at how to make a CRM report, it’s vital that you understand the importance of robust CRM reporting tools.

-From a customer relationship management perspective, this CRM dashboard design offers a wealth of invaluable data at a swift glance, making it tailormade for responsive decision-making.
+From a customer relationship management perspective, CRM dashboard tools offer a wealth of invaluable data at a swift glance, making it tailormade for responsive decision-making.

-Not only does a CRM KPI dashboard like this provide a priceless snapshot of key customer-facing information, but the best CRM dashboards offer 24/7 access to data-driven insights across a choice of devices, including tablets and smartphones.
+Not only does a CRM reporting tool like datapine provide a priceless snapshot of key customer-facing information, but 24/7 access to data-driven insights across a choice of devices, including tablets and smartphones.